Aviahelm/Wyrda/content/Players/Rona/Rona's Thoughts.md

 ### Willow

-Then there’s this intriguing woman in the bar of the casino — the one with the striking hair.
+Then there’s this intriguing woman in the bar of the casino, the one with the striking hair.
 I haven’t come across someone like her before.
 She’s the most interesting person I’ve seen in all of Waterdeep.
 She knows how to persuade people, and that makes me curious.
-She plays her card game like someone who’s played it a hundred times.
+She plays her card game like someone who has played it a hundred times.
 She could be a great ally, but her fixation on Florien bothers me.
 What is it about him that draws people in?

-I don’t trust that strange drink she’s been sipping.
-It’s fine — I don’t have to drink it.
-But… hmmm.
-Something feels off.
+I don’t trust that strange drink she has been sipping.
+That’s fine, I don’t have to drink it.
+But… something feels off.
 A strange taste.
-Wait.
+Wait...
 Every drink here has that same taste.

-My head feels… light.
+My head feels light.
 Need to… avoid water… Willow—